DanTheDev-zsh/Regex-Tutorial/Develop/Regex-template-gist.md

 ### Boundaries
 Boundaries are just like [anchors](#anchors), because it matches at a position.
 An example would be "__\b__", which matches a zero-length.
 Regular Expression __\bis\b__ when used on the string "this is an island" will match only "is" because the boundary specifies that the left and right character is zero-length.
 ___
 ### Back-references
+Backreferences match the same text as previously matched by a capturing group.
+Regex "__\b(\w+)\s\1\b__" when applied to "I I am typping typing double double and I don't know why." will match "I I", "typing typing", and "double double".
+The captured group is all individual words, and a space is placed in between the first and backreferenced capture group.
 ___
 ### Look-ahead and Look-behind
+Collectively called "look-around", are zero-length assertions just like [anchors](#anchors) and [boundaries](#boundaries).
+The difference is that lookaround actually matches characters, but then gives up the match, returning only the result: match or no match.
+Positive lookahead example: /foo(?=bar)/ applied to "foobar foobaz" will match the first "foo" inside of "foobar" since it is expecting bar to be right after.
+Negative lookahead example: /foo(?!bar)/ applied to "foobar foobaz" will match the "foo" inside of "foobaz" since it is expecting to match "foo" followed not by "bar".
+Positive and Negative lookbehind works the same but the syntax is /(?<=foo)bar/ or /(?<!not )foo/
 ___
 ## Author

-A short section about the author with a link to the author's GitHub profile (replace with your information and a link to your profile)
+Hello, I am Daniel.
+I'm a new junior web developer who is trying hard to learn the craft, I love low level programming languages such as C++ and python, and I also have a curiousity for [Elixir Programming Language](https://en.wikipedia.org/wiki/Elixir_(programming_language)).
+Check out my [Github](https://github.com/DanTheDev-zsh?tab=repositories)!